semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 ### Including additional details with rule metadata

 Rules in the Semgrep Registry require specific metadata fields that ensure consistency across the ecosystem in both Semgrep App and Semgrep CLI.
-These fields help users of Semgrep to identify rules in different categories such as:

-- High confidence security rules for CI pipelines.
-- OWASP Top 10 or CWE Top 25 rule packs.
-- Technology.
-For example `react` so it is easy to find `p/react` rule packs.
-- Audit rules with lower confidence intended for code auditors.

 Nest these metadata under the `metadata` key.
 The following metadata are required: